-I'm a fully insured BACP accredited counsellor and hold an enhanced CRB certificate.
+I'm a fully insured BACP accredited counsellor and hold an enhanced DBS certificate.
 I offer counselling and art therapy to adults and young people. and play therapy for children.
 I practice from private rooms in Knebworth, Hertfordshire.
-I work integratively - this means I can draw on a range of theoretical approaches and tools to support our work together appropriately.These include CBT, NLP, solution-focussed and psychodynamic.
+I work integratively - this means I can draw on a range of theoretical approaches and tools to support our work together appropriately.These include CBT, NLP, psychodynamic, gestalt, EMDR (Eye Movement desensitization Reprocessing).

 Counselling can be delivered equally effectively via several options, to suit your circumstances.
 Face to face in the same room is probably the one people are most familiar with.
 However, some clients prefer to have their sessions over the phone, or Skype, and email.
 This can be for several reasons.